 National New Media Collection

 The digital revolution has radically transformed the ways in which media is produced, delivered and consumed.
-During the 'Information Age', images, text, audio and video are exchanged as digital bits of data, and it is the Museum's duty to record, understand and interpret the cultural impact of this evolution.
+In the 'Information Age', images, text, audio and video are exchanged as data.
+The National New Media Collection aims to preserve landmark objects and track the evolution of media since the development of the internet.

-The National New Media Collection is a growing archive and we are actively looking to expand this area of the Collection.
-If you have an object that you think would be suitable for the Collection, find out how to donate an object to the Museum.
+The National New Media Collection is a growing archive.
+If you have an object you think might be suitable for the Collection, find out how to donate an object to the Museum.